ipfs-inactive/docs/content/community/_index.md

 opened: true
 ---

-The IPFS community is as decentralized and distributed as IPFS itself — our community members are globally located, active online and in person, and using and building on IPFS in a virtually endless number of ways.
-You can get more information about meetings, events, apps people are building, and more using the resources listed here.
+The IPFS community is as decentralized and distributed as IPFS itself.
+Our community members are globally located, active both online and in person, and use IPFS in countless different ways.
+You can learn about meetings, events, apps people are building, and more with the resources listed here.

 ## Discussion/Support Forum